 Find the cheapest whale watching deal on the Gold Coast.

 If price is your biggest and only driver and you don’t have any non-price preferences such as size of vessel then there is good news for those that hunt the bargains.
 Thanks to reasonable competition in between operators along with large whale watching vessels, carrying in excess of 150 people per tour, whale watching can be as cheap as an UBER ride around the block.
+Try www.aquaadventures.com.au for the best whale watching experiences.

 What does whale watching usually cost?

-That of course depends of the size of the whale watching vessel.
+That of course depends on the size of the whale watching vessel.
 The larger the vessel and the higher the number of passengers per cruise, the cheaper it usually gets.
 The standard price for a 2-3h cruise on a large tourism vessel is $69 per person.
 There are some specials for kids depending on the operator but it usually does not get any lower than $49 for a kid.

-Some large operators advertise their whale watching cruises around the $99 mark per adult ticket but then sell them on discount platforms such as Adrenaline, Groupon and Scoupon etc. at significant cheaper prices at around $69 per adult person.
+Some large operators advertise their whale watching cruises around the $99 mark per adult ticket but then sell them on discount platforms such as Adrenaline, Groupon and Scoupon etc. at significantly cheaper prices at around $69 per adult person.

 What’s the average price for a whale watching tour on the Gold Coast?